w3c/wai-website/pages/about/groups/task-forces/wcag2ict/work-statement.md

 *   Producing an updated Working Group Note (a form of W3C Technical Report)—following the W3C process under the coordination, review, and approval of the AG WG—that describes:
     *   how each of the new WCAG 2.x A and AA success criteria could apply to non-Web ICT (completed in Phase 1);
     *   how each of the new WCAG 2.x guidelines could apply to non-Web ICT (completed in Phase 1);
-    *   clarification of challenges of applying particular WCAG 2.x success criteria to non-web ICT, including closed product software (completed) in Phase 1;
+    *   clarification of challenges of applying particular WCAG 2.x success criteria to non-web ICT, including closed product software (completed in Phase 1);
     *   address challenges in [Open issues labeled WCAG2ICT](https://github.com/w3c/wcag2ict/issues?q=is%3Aissue+is%3Aopen+label%3Awcag2ict) (completed in Phase 1); and
     *   provide a concise, high-level overview or introduction to WCAG2ICT, explaining its purpose and how to use it
     *   where known, give examples of some Success Criteria which may not be applicable to a particular non-web technology; and